TB234/NLP_project/README.md

 ### Dataset

-The data consist of a list of product listings.
-These files are tab-delimited.
+The data consist of a list of product listings:
 - train_id or test_id - the id of the listing
 - name - the title of the listing.
 - item_condition_id - the condition of the items provided by the seller